opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 When the user chooses a thumbnail in the video editor, this image will be automatically created and published.

-The thumbnail preview is automatically downscaled if necessary using the following encoding profile:
+The thumbnail preview is extracted using the following profile:

+    # Default: editor.thumbnail.preview
+    #thumbnail.preview.profile=editor.thumbnail.preview

+In case that automatic distribution is enabled, a master thumbnail image that will be converted into all of the formats required is extracted and the thumbnail preview image will be based on that master image.
+The following encoding profile is then used to downscale the master image:

     # Default: editor.thumbnail.preview.downscale
     #thumbnail.preview.profile.downscale=editor.thumbnail.preview.downscale

-Note that this image is supposed to be used by the Admin UI only.
+Note that the thumbnail preview image is supposed to be used by the Admin UI only.

 Default Thumbnail
 -----------------